 With an automated system that automatically sends YOUR message to YOUR contacts at a specific time, or after a specific action, you can keep nurturing your leads and prospects automatically.
 When they respond with a question or concern, you can step in and answer it person-to-person.
 The exhausting task of following up regularly can be left to a machine.

-Are you planning on using any of these marketing strategies in 2015?
+Are you planning on using any of these most anticipated marketing strategies?